MohammadYAmmar/Shell-script-Video-to-GIF-Windows-Subsystem-Linux/README.md

 Linux is enough just shell script.

 # Introduction:
-todo 2

 I learned a course in YouTube how to write a shell script and I liked how it can facilitate many operations in Linux, so I liked to take advantage of it in my platform, which is currently Windows 10, so I decided to facilitate a more practical process that I implement when describing a repository in GitHub, which is to convert the video into an animation, then instead of Entering the Linux terminal every time to run the shell, I decided to make a Java program whose purpose is to be an intermediary to run the shell script in two clicks and as quickly as possible.
 I will not need to open programs for conversion and sites that convert online anymore!

 # Implementation:

-I am using IDE is intelliJ IDEA Ultimate 2021.2
+I am using IDE is intelliJ IDEA Ultimate 2021.2 to java project and bulid JAR files.

 This is the project structure that explains the tool sequence, I designed it with (draw.io Diagrams)